 - 100 g (1/2 cup) of cooked brown rice: start with 50 g (1/4 cup) of uncooked brown rice

 - 200 g (1 cup) of cooked brown rice: start with 100 g (1/2 cup) of uncooked brown rice

 According to the Dietary Guidelines for Americans (2015 – 2020 edition, Appendix 3), a serving of brown rice is 1/2 cup (100 g) cooked.
 Some people dispute how realistic that is in the real world, and say at least a cup (200 g) is closer to reality.

 8% protein.
 Good source of iron, calcium, niacin, thiamine, and riboflavin.

 Same as for rice in general.

 Like whole wheat, brown rice can go rancid because of the protein in its bran.
 Use within six months, or refrigerate for up to a year.
-Store in a cool place if possible.
+Store in a cool place if possible to prolong storage life.

 References [ + ]